"

 General Industry Hazards

 When beginning employment in a large fabrication shop or other similar environment, it is easy to be overwhelmed.
 Noise, flashing of arc lights, sparks, smoke, overhead cranes moving materials, and large machines in an area that may or may not seem organized or clean can also be a bit frightening at first.
-Hopefully, your experience in a school welding lab will prepare you for your first day in the industry.
+Hopefully your experience in a school welding lab will prepare you for your first work day in the industry.

 A man performs SMAW welding in a T-shirt, gloves, and a welding hood.